Selling to a principal and a budget-constrained agent: Introduction

 What is the expected revenue-maximizing mechanism of the seller?
-The communication between the principal and the agent (when the budget constraint binds for the agent) has different implications on incentive constraints than in the usual mechanism design problems.
+The communication between the manager and the agent (when the budget constraint binds for the agent) has different implications on incentive constraints than in the usual mechanism design problems.
 We show that a revelation principle holds and a new class of (direct) mechanisms, which we call {\sc post-2} mechanisms, are incentive compatible.

 In a {\sc post-2} mechanism, the seller posts two prices: $\kappa_1,\kappa_2$, both above the budget $b$.
 If the agent has value less than $\kappa_1$, the object is not allocated (and zero payment is made).
-Else, a fraction $\frac{b}{\kappa_1}$ of the object is allocated at a price equal to the budget $b$.
-Further, if the principal has value more than $\kappa_2$ (and the agent has value more than $\kappa_1$), the remaining fraction of the object $\big(1-\frac{b}{\kappa_1}\big)$ is allocated at a price $\big(1-\frac{b}{\kappa_1}\big)\kappa_2$.
+Else, a fraction $\frac{b}{\kappa_1}$ of the object is allocated at a price equal to the budget $b$.\footnote{If the object is indivisible, this fraction is the probability of getting the object.
+If the object is divisible, this fraction is interpreted as the share of the object allocated.} Further, if the manager has value more than $\kappa_2$ (and the agent has value more than $\kappa_1$), the remaining fraction of the object $\big(1-\frac{b}{\kappa_1}\big)$ is allocated at a price $\big(1-\frac{b}{\kappa_1}\big)\kappa_2$.
 This mechanism is akin to a two-part tariff mechanism.

-A simpler class of mechanisms ignores the value of the principal and considers only the value of the agent.
+A simpler class of mechanisms ignores the value of the manager and considers only the value of the agent.
 By definition, such a mechanism cannot charge more than the budget.
 A {\sc post-1} mechanism is such a posted price mechanism with a price $\kappa \le b$.

-Our main result says that there is a threshold $b^*$ such that for all budgets $b < b^*$, the optimal mechanism is a {\sc post-2} mechanism and for all $b \ge b^*$, the optimal mechanism is a {\sc post-1} mechanism.
+Our main result says that there is a threshold $b^*$ such that for all budgets $b \le b^*$, the optimal mechanism is a {\sc post-2} mechanism and for all $b > b^*$, the optimal mechanism is a {\sc post-1} mechanism.
 The threshold corresponds to the optimal posted-price of an {\sl unconstrained agent} whose values are drawn using the marginal distribution of the current model, i.e., $b^*$ is the optimal solution to $\max x(1-F_1(x))$, where $F_1$ is the marginal distribution of the value of the agent.
-For all our results, we assume that $x(1-F_1(x))$ is strictly concave, an assumption satisfied by many distributions (which also allow for correlation among values of the principal and the agent).
+For all our results, we assume that $x(1-F_1(x))$ is strictly concave, an assumption satisfied by many distributions (which also allow for correlation among values of the manager and the agent).
 This allows us to identify $b^*$ uniquely.
 Under stronger conditions on distributions, we give a more precise description of the optimal mechanism.